yudhisteer/Face-Recognition-with-Masks/README.md

 #### 3.3.2 Inception with Dimension Reduction
-To reduce our computational cost we should modify our architecture in fig 3.1 and add 1x1 convolution to it.
+To reduce our computational cost we should modify our architecture and add 1x1 convolution to it.
 As shown above, the 1x1 filters will allow us to have fewer weights therefore fewer calculations and therefore faster inference.
 The figure below shows one Inception module.
 The Inception network just puts a lot of these modules together.

 ![image](https://user-images.githubusercontent.com/59663734/142762642-b684146a-28c7-4c16-b7ea-26d6a67d8b18.png)